shaymeister/VSA-OGM/README.md

 - **David Gorsich**: [david.j.gorsich.civ@army.mil](david.j.gorsich.civ@army.mil)
 - **Maryam Parsa**: [mparsa@gmu.edu](mparsa@gmu.edu)

-If you have any issues, questions, comments, or concerns about Highfrost, please reach out to the corresponding author (**).
+If you have any issues, questions, comments, or concerns about VSA-OGM, please reach out to the corresponding author (**).
 We will respond as soon as possible.

 ---